 Also like Bay Lake Tower, these villas are more livable than the group that immediately preceded them (Saratoga Springs, Beach Club Villas, Villas at the Wilderness Lodge, and the BoardWalk Villas) not only because of the extra bath, but also because of the larger kitchen and a dining table and living room that each are larger and seat more.

-…and on the other the bath (there’s another bath in the master bedroom space).
+There’s a small full bath on the other side (there’s another bath in the master bedroom space).

 Further in you’ll find the galley kitchen, larger and with more counter space than those in the four offerings noted above.